 Search and replace

-If you want to search for a certain text, use Ctrl+W and then enter the term you want to search and press enter.
+If you want to search for a certain text, use Ctrl+W, enter the term you want to search, and press enter.
 The cursor will move to the first match.
 To go to the next match, use Alt+W keys.

 By default, the search is case-insensitive.
 You can also use regex for the search terms.